atet/regex/README.md

 * Oh no, looks like some file extensions with numbers were picked up here too
 * Let's make this more specific by adding the regex wildcard `.` and one or more `+`
-* This means that the numbers we are looking for can't be at the end of the filename (i.e. file extension) since there has to be some characters after
+* This means that the numbers we are looking for can't be at the end of the filename (i.e. file extension) since there must be some characters after

 ```
 $ grep -Ei "mozart|beethoven" * | grep -E "[0-9]+.+"